Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 DOC Constantine VII, 27 "c.
 950-959" ("Class 6")

-Romanus II was the father of the future emperors Basil II, the Bulgar Slayer, and his co-ruler, Constantine VIII, but he died at age 25 in 963 and his widow married Nicephorus II who pushed the very young children of Romanus II aside and reigned from 963 until he was murdered in 969 by John I. John died without heirs in 976, so the throne reverted to the sons of Romanus II.
+Romanus II was the father of the future emperors Basil II, the Bulgar Slayer, and his co-ruler, Constantine VIII, but he died at age 25 in 963 and his widow married Nicephorus II who pushed the very young children of Romanus II aside and reigned from 963 until he was murdered in 969 by John I. John I died without heirs in 976, so the throne reverted to the sons of Romanus II (who, by then, were 19 and 18).

 Another example.